spdermn02/TouchPortal_WebpageCapture_Plugin/README.md

     - Capture was starting prior to full render being complete.
 Now will only start capture after page render is done.
   - Enhancements
     - added new config option to have a Comma Separated list of `cleanElements` to remove from a page prior to capture starting, this will allow for better capture of things like twitch or trovo chat (and possibly others)
+    - Build a NoChrome version of the plugin that will not bundle a browser with it, which will REQUIRE you to use your own chrome install from the settings
 ```